drewzemke-rss/mcp-hackathon/README.md

 ### Ex.
 3: MCP Party Time

 Your goal for the remainder of the time is design, plan, and create a tool that uses any number of MCP tools to solve a complex task.
 The choice is yours!

-Before making your own mcp tool's, you can check sample ask like below example:

-pnpm chat
-you: book a flight from SFO to HYD and store the ticket confirmation with precautions based on destination weather, in a file.

-If you observe the console, LLM is smart enough to understand the user request and call the available tools in such a sequence to make the task done. that is the beauty and power of MCP tools.

 Here's a [giant list of MCP servers](https://github.com/modelcontextprotocol/servers) that you can use.